Can My Home Be Fully Supplied with Rainwater Harvesting?

 Rainwater harvesting has come a long way from “grandma’s cistern at the farm”, today it is completely within reason to use harvested as the primary and ONLY water supply for your entire home.

-Not only is it in reason, people are doing it right now.
+Not only is it in reason, but people are also doing it right now.

 Families Across the U.S. are Living Off Rainwater Harvesting